+2.4.
 Step 4: Completing your application

-You will be required to register with the Citizens Portal in order to complete your application online.
-Instructions on how to do this can be found at www.rbwm.gov.uk.
+You will be required to register on the application portal in order to complete your application online.
 If you do not have internet access at home, it is free to apply online at your local library.
 Your child's current school or nursery may also be willing to help you make an online application.

 You will be able to save your application and come back to it at any time before the application deadline.
-Please note that you must have an email address to register on the Admissions portal before you make an application, and you must have regular access to this email address, as it will be the primary form of communication with you regarding your child's application.
+Please note that you must have an email address to register on the admissions portal before you make an application.
+You must have regular access to this email address, as it will be the primary form of communication with you regarding your child's application.
+You will not be able to discuss the details of your child's application over the phone with the Contact Centre.

 Only one application can be submitted for each child.
 If you try to submit more than one application for the same child, any additional applications made after the first one will be discarded automatically, without notice.
-This is why any changes you wish to make have to be made to the original application, instead of starting again and creating a new one.
+This is why any changes you wish to make must be made to the original application, instead of starting again and creating a new one.